Best-trails-in-Arapahoe-Basin

-Shortened as The Basin or A-Basin, Arapahoe Basin is a ski area that’s located in Colorado (within the White River National Forest).
-The area enjoys the reputation of being one of the oldest alpine ski areas having short lift lines and extreme terrain.
+Shortened as The Basin or A-Basin, Arapahoe Basin is a ski area located in Colorado (within the White River National Forest).
+Known for Arapahoe Basin best trails, it enjoys the reputation of being one of the oldest alpine ski areas with short lift lines and extreme terrain.

 Grizzly Peak Trail